tarranprior/ahs-analysis/README.md

-# AHS File Analysis
+# AHS Tools
-A lightweight file analysis and extraction tool for HPE's Active Health System (`.AHS`) files.
+A collection of lightweight file analysis and data extraction tool for HPE's Active Health System (`.AHS`) files.

 ## Introduction